Society of Dermatology Physician Assistants dermpa.org

 - Bachelor of Science in Nursing, Byrdine F. Lewis School of Nursing, Georgia State University, 2015.
 Summa Cum Laude.

-Brittany Dupree is a board certified Family Nurse Practitioner who joined Georgia Dermatology Partners, PC in 2018.
+Brittany Dupree is a board certified Family Nurse Practitioner who joined Georgia Dermatology Partners in 2018.
 Brittany is committed to providing the highest quality, personalized, comprehensive, and compassionate care to all patients and their families.
 She is passionate about serving a diverse patient population of all ages and improving the health of all through education and empowerment.
 She evaluates, diagnoses, and manages a variety of dermatologic skin conditions including psoriasis, eczema, acne, rashes and all types of skin cancers with an emphasis on detection, prevention, and treatment.
 Her practice includes medical, pediatric, and surgical dermatology.

 Brittany is a member of the American Academy of Nurse Practitioners, Georgia Dermatology Physician Assistants & Nurse Practitioners, and Sigma Theta Tau International Nursing Honor Society.